SimoNonnis/Resume/resume.md

 This Resume covers more than 6 years of experience working on the field of front-end development; designing, coding and learning along the way.

-I would welcome the opportunity to work for a passionate, disciplined and dynamic team, that loves to work with:
+I would welcome the opportunity to work for a passionate, disciplined and dynamic team, that would love to work with:

 - [x] Node, Express
 - [x] React, Redux, GraphQL